BuoySoftware/guides/sql-dbt/examples/pull_request_quality_check.md

 ## Pull Request Quality Checklist explanations
 - Checked for ref syntax
-    - ✅ All tables referenced in dbt models should use ref syntax
+    - Use ref syntax
         - {{ ref('buoyrails__audit_logs')}}
         - {{source('buoy_rails_raw','accounts')}}
-    - ❌ this type of reference should not be in production code
+    - Don't use "physical references"
-        - analytics.main.apheresis_machine_setups
+        - e.g. analytics.main.apheresis_machine_setups
 - Merged with main
-    - to reduce merge conflicts before the code reaches GitHub, pull and merge the main branch into your local branch and resolve conflicts before creating your PR
+    - Use `git merge main` to resolve merge conflicts before PR
 - Loaded in ‘dagster dev’
-    - When the command ‘dagster dev’ first loads, it performs a ‘dbt compile’ command.
-If there is anything in the code that does not compile it will error right away.
-    - If we push code up to prod that doesn’t compile, dbt will crash.
+    - Use `dagster dev` to ensure dbt compiles
 - Tests passed locally
-    - Run dbt test locally to ensure all tests pass before creating a PR
+    - Use `dbt test` locally to ensure tests are passing
 - Loaded in Docker Compose
-    - After testing on your local machine, load the code in Docker Compose.
-      This compiles dbt in an environment that is close to production and should catch errors before we push to main.
+    - Use `docker-compose up --build` to load dagster as part of the Docker build
 - Test model run in Docker Compose
-    - run a single model in Docker Compose to make sure dbt runs in that environment with our changes
+    - Use dagster's UI to run a single model to check for runtime errors
 - Removed unused code
-    - In order to keep our production environment clean, please remove unused code.
-Revisions and history can be preserved locally or in the Snowflake web IDE.
+    - Don't leave non-working code in a PR unless necessary
 - Succinct notes
-    - Include succinct notes for yourself or other developers
+    - Use succinct notes for yourself or other developers